scikit-learn/enhancement_proposals/slep019/proposal.rst

 contribution in scikit-learn.
 At this aim, the Technical Committee is renamed as Steering Committee, opening the decision process to new to be defined core roles.
-New core roles would be introduced without requiring new SLEPs, to ease subsequent related changes to the Governance.
+New core roles are allowed to be defined without requiring new SLEPs, to ease subsequent related changes to the Governance.

 ************